p2049/Panospace/WALLPAPER_STUDIO_GENESIS.md

-# 🌌 WALLPAPER STUDIO GENESIS: THE BLUEPRINT
+# 🌌 WALLPAPER STUDIO GENESIS: THE BLUEPRINT V2 (COMPLETE PORT)

 > **INSTRUCTIONS FOR ANTIGRAVITY:**
 > When starting the new project, paste this entire file into your context.
 Use the "Genesis Prompt" at the bottom to initialize the application.
+This is a BRUTAL PORT of the entire Panospace visual library.

 ---